amirkhan1088/FaceObject/README.md

 (iii) COIL100 Object Dataset: https://www.cs.columbia.edu/CAVE/software/softlib/coil-100.php

 Download the database and place it in the local memory, and use the same root folder as used in the main.m program file.
-Run one database loading at a time and then run the program which performs the training and testing.
-No random seed has been set so that the different runs will give different accuracy and average over certain say 10 runs can be evaluated.
-In each run, it is also better to run the database code block to get the different distribution of training and test databases.
+Run one database loading at a time, and then run the program that performs the training and testing.
+No random seed has been set so that the different runs will give different accuracy, and the average over certain say, 10 runs can be evaluated.
+In each run, it is also better to run the database code block to get a different distribution of training and test databases.